JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

         - Util                  - General utilities routines
         - WiFi                  - To WiFi (as get SSID)

-    -Views                      - UI of this app
+    - Views                     - UI of this app
                                     Note: have a template in main storyboard

 Generally you do not need to change anything in the util directory.